 It was hands down one of the creepiest and most awesome places I ever visited.

-Basically it’s a small church with shit tons of skulls and bones arranged into different aesthetical shapes.
-The remains of about 60 000 people who died of plague or war are exposed in the ossuary since 16th century.
+Basically, it’s a small church with shit tons of skulls and bones arranged into different aesthetical shapes.
+The remains of about 60 000 people who died of plague or war are exposed in the ossuary since the 16th century.

 I’m sure you’re wondering what is the point of such a morbid place?